 6. Visit the Tate Modern

 There’s always something child-friendly going on at the Tate Modern.
-We usually approach it by crossing the Millenium Bridge from St Paul’s Cathedral where you get a great view along the Thames towards the Shard and Tower Bridge.
+We usually approach it by crossing the Millennium Bridge from St Paul’s Cathedral.

 During one of our visits there was a special floor in the turbine hall which allowed kids in socks to slide like ice skaters.